gliljas/abp/docs/en/CLI-BuildCommand.md

 # Build Command

 Building a .NET project is hard when the project references a project reference outside of the solution or even from a different GIT repository.
-This command builds a GIT repository and it's depending repositories or a single .NET solution File.
+This command builds a GIT repository and its depending repositories or a single .NET solution File.
 In order ```build``` command to work, its **executing directory** or passed ```--working-directory``` parameter's directory must contain one of;

 * A .NET solution file (*.sln)
 * abp-build-config.json